Configuration file for Tryton¶

 ModelSQL.
 The main goal is to bypass limitation on the name length of

 [table] account.invoice.line = acc_inv_line account.invoice.tax = acc_inv_tax

-Activates SSL on all network protocols.
+Activates SSL on the web interface.

 The path to the private key.